 Deposit is payable on booking and balance to be settled at least 60 days prior to departure – all details under our “General Conditions“.
-Acceptance of the booking infers you have read and agreed to the general conditions.
+Acceptance of the booking infers you have read and agreed to our general conditions.

 All payments are made to The Russia Experience Limited Trust Account.

 Upon receipt, the bank sets the exchange rate of the currency received into GBP (British Pounds).

 As soon as we have received your deposit we will mail out:

 -Certificate from the TTA confirming and protecting your payment.

 -Confirmation of your entire booking for you to check, showing your trip details, dates and costs.

 -Full day-by-day trip itinerary in detail

 Download your Stand Alone Safe Seat Plan guarantee Certificate from the Travel Trust Association.
 Please read this guarantee leaflet for full details.

 We accept payment by bankers’ drafts, bank transfers, credit cards and debit cards.
 We also accept personal cheques subject to clearance, for which 10 days must be allowed.